aws/iot-atlas/content/designs/telemetry/_index.md

 3. The protocol endpoint may then apply rules messages in order to perform fine-grained routing upon some or all of the message's measurement data to send it to another component of the solution.

 ## Considerations
 The **Telemetry** design is commonly engaged when a project has the requirement to "stream data from a device".
 Furthermore, when implementing an IoT solution, the word *telemetry* is often used both as a way of describing the above design diagram *and* a shorthand description for the entire collection of challenges inherent in sensing and sending data from a remote location into a larger solution.
+These considerations focus on topics which usually relate to implementing the above diagram.

-When implementing the Telemetry design, consider the following questions:
+When implementing this design, consider the following questions:

 #### What is the desired *sense-to-insight* or *sense-to-action* processing latency of telemetry messages in the IoT solution?
 IoT solutions with processing latency requirements at the level of **&micro;-seconds or milliseconds** should perform that processing on the device itself or possibly on a device [gateway]({{< ref "/designs/gateway" >}}) connected to the device.
 IoT solutions with processing latency requirements at the level of **Seconds**, **Minutes**, or even **Hours** should perform that processing on the cloud by default.
-In general processing of messages in "seconds" through "low minutes", should be performed directly `needs detail`
+In general processing of messages in "seconds" through "low minutes", should be performed by components connected directly to the protocol endpoint.
+Commonly a component's processing will be triggered by the arrival of messages that match certain criteria.
-  Then processing telemetry from "low minutes" through "hours" should be performed in an asynchronous fashion `needs detail`
+  Processing telemetry from "low minutes" through "hours" should be performed in an asynchronous fashion.
+When messages arrive that match desired criteria events will most often be placed in a processing queue and a component will perform the necessary work.
+Once complete, often the component will emit a message to a "work complete" [message topic]({{< ref "/glossary#message-topic" >}}).

-#### Are there lessons learned that make telemetry data easier to process in an IoT solution?
+#### Are there lessons learned that make telemetry data easier to process in the IoT solution?
 **Solution Unique Device IDs** – Each device in a solution should have a *solution unique* ID.
 Although this ID does not need to be truly globally unique each device should have an ID that is and will forever be unique within the IoT solution.
 By embracing solution unique device IDs, the IoT solution will be better able to process and route the sensed data for use by components within the solution.
 **Early Time-stamping** – The earlier sensed data obtains discrete timestamps in an IoT solution, the earlier more nuanced processing and analysis of that sensed data can occur.
-**Closed Window Calculations** - A device's *last reported* timestamp could determine if/when an aggregation window is able to be considered **closed**.
+**Closed Window Calculations** - Tracking a device's *last reported* timestamp could determine if/when an aggregation window is able to be considered **closed**.
 Any closed window calculations can then be easily and confidently cached throughout an IoT solution.
-These cached calculations can dramatically increase performance of the *sense-to-insight* or *sense-to-action* processing latency of the IoT solution.
+These cached calculations often dramatically increase performance of the *sense-to-insight* or *sense-to-action* processing latency of the IoT solution.

 #### How should "large" messages be handled?
-This design defines large messages as *any message larger than the transport protocol supports*, but lets be more specific.
+Large messages are defined in this design as *any message larger than the transport protocol supports*.
+Large messages require an additional question to be answered.
+Specifically, "Can a secondary protocol be used?"
-{{% notice note %}}
-**TODO:** determine common message size boundaries of MQTT, CoAP, and OPC-UA transports
-{{% /notice %}}

-**Messages primarily less than XXXKB** – `needs a prescriptive answer`
-**Messages primarily between XXXKB to XMB** – `needs a prescriptive answer`
-**Messages above XMB** – `needs a prescriptive answer`
+If the answer is **"yes"** a secondary transport protocol can be used, HTTP is recommended.
+If the answer is **"no"** a secondary transport cannot be used, then the large message must be broken in to parts, each part should have a unique part identifier and the parts should be sent using the transport protocol.

+#### How should large messages be sent when using a secondary protocol?
+If large messages must be delivered as soon as possible, the large message can be uploaded directly to a globally available, highly durable object storage service.

+If large messages can be sent in batches and storage on the device is a constrained resource, the storage of messages until the batch can be sent should consider the same algorithmic trade-offs as a device acting as a device [gateway]({{< ref "/designs/gateway" >}}).

 #### What are the sample vs. reporting frequencies of a device?

-**Sample frequency** is the frequency at which sensed data is retrieved, or *sampled* from an attached sensor.
+**Sample frequency** is the frequency at which sensed data is retrieved, or *sampled* from an attached [sensor]({{< ref "/glossary#sensor" >}}).

 **Reporting frequency** is the frequency at which sample data stored on the device is sent into the broader IoT solution.

 Device-based code will either obtain sensed data and queue it for delivery or deliver the sensed data immediately.
 These two different behaviors are often discussed as the *difference between the sample frequency and the reporting frequency*.
 When the sample and reporting frequencies are equal and aligned, all sensed data is expected to be delivered immediately.
 When the two frequencies are different, choosing the correct logging algorithm for the enqueued data must be considered.

-Determining the expected values for these two frequencies will help determine the scale and cost of an IoT solution.
+The expected values for these two frequencies are important when determining the scale and cost of an IoT solution.

 #### Does the order of inbound messages need to be maintained?